 412.22 Opening to Traffic.
 The pavement shall not be opened to traffic until the concrete has achieved a compressive strength of 3,000 psi.
 Concrete compressive strength shall be determined by maturity meters.
-Prior to opening the pavement to traffic the roadway shall be cleaned, as approved.
+Before opening the pavement to traffic the roadway shall be cleaned, as approved.

-Prior to placement of concrete whose strength will be determined with maturity meters, the Contractor shall provide the Engineer a report of maturity relationships in accordance with CP 69.
+Before placement of concrete whose strength will be determined with maturity meters, the Contractor shall provide the Engineer a report of maturity relationships per CP 69.
 The Contractor shall provide maturity meters and all necessary wires and connectors.
 The Contractor shall be responsible for the placement and maintenance of the maturity meters and wires.
 At a minimum a maturity meter will be placed once per day and then once per 5,000 square yards.
 Placement shall be as directed by the Engineer.